rauc/rauc/docs/reference.rst

   InspectBundle (IN  s bundle, IN a{sv} args, a{sv} info);

 Provides bundle info.
+It uses the same nested dictionary structure as ``rauc info --output-format=json-2``.

 IN s *bundle*:
     Path or URL to the bundle that should be queried for information